iampartgod/MinerMax/README.md

 - Mine from your browser, as STRCH was intended.
 - Mine and track block submissions for multiple miners (no known limit).
 - Clear and concise visual on what's going on - right infront of you.

+# This is under development, and as such, is subject to updates at any given time(s).
+It it generally recommended to restart your auto-mining operations by re-clicking "Start Mining" atleast every 24-48 hours.